Basil-Pine Nut Pesto / Pesto Alla Genovese

 • Meanwhile, cook the pasta based on the package instructions.
 Reserve ¼ cup of pasta water and then drain the pasta in a colander.

-• Mix half of the pesto with the spaghetti and add few tbsp of reserved pasta water.
+• Mix half of the pesto with the spaghetti and add a few tablespoon of reserved pasta water.
 Add more pesto if needed and serve!

 • The Basil-Pine Nut Pesto can be stored in the refrigerator for up to a week.
 If storing, add a thin layer of olive oil on top to prevent discoloration.